 - 1 tsp. ground cumin

-- 1/4 tsp. ground Chipotle chile peppers (or use any other type of hot chile powder or chili sauce) (You can also substitute 2 T Kalyn’s Taco Seasoning for the spices used here.)
+- 1/4 tsp. ground Chipotle chile peppers (or use any other type of hot chile powder or chili sauce.
+See notes for more options.

 - 2 cups water